-Your spleen is extremely important in your body’s fight against infection because it is the source of your white blood cells.
+Your spleen is extremely important in your body’s fight against infection because it is the source of two types of white blood cells, B cells and T cells.
 White blood cells protect your body from bacteria and infections.
 The spleen is usually about the size of your fist, but when enlarged, it can become much bigger.

-Some people with an enlarged spleen experience no symptoms and the problem is only discovered during a routine physical exam.
-If you are very slim, however, it may be possible for you to feel your enlarged spleen through your skin.
+Some people with an enlarged spleen experience no symptoms, and the condition is only discovered during a routine physical exam.
+If you are very slim, it may be possible for you to feel your enlarged spleen through your skin.

-A common symptom of an enlarged spleen is a feeling of pain or discomfort in the upper abdomen, where the spleen is located.
+A common symptom of an enlarged spleen is a feeling of pain or discomfort in the upper left side of abdomen, where the spleen is located.

 You might also experience a feeling of fullness after only eating a small amount.
 This usually happens when the spleen becomes enlarged to the point that it presses on the stomach.
 If your spleen starts to press on other organs, it can start to affect the blood flow to the spleen.
 This could cause your spleen to not be able to filter your blood properly.

 If your spleen becomes too big, it can start to remove too many red blood cells from your blood.
 Not having enough red blood cells can lead to a condition called anemia.
 If your spleen can’t create enough white blood cells as a result of its enlargement, you might also experience infections more often.

 If you experience the symptoms of an enlarged spleen, it is important to make an appointment with your doctor.
 If you experience pain in the upper left side of your abdomen that is severe, or if the pain worsens when you breathe, see your doctor as soon as possible.

 What can cause splenomegaly?